adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 ### 4. Perspective Transform
-The perspective transform is used to obtain a bird's eye view of the camera view. cv2.getPerspectiveTransform() is used to do this is task.
+The perspective transform is used to obtain a bird's eye view of the camera view. cv2.getPerspectiveTransform() is used for this task.
 The input is the thresholded binary image

 Example of prespective transform:
 ![](output_images/Image4.PNG)